Createdd/Writing/2020/articles/mlApiCovid.md

 ## BONUS: Make reproducible with Docker

 Maybe you want to scale the app or allow other people to test it more easily.
-For this we can create a Docker container.
+For this, we can create a Docker container.
 I will not explain in detail how it works but if you are interested check one of the links in my "Inspiration" section.

 Building a Docker container is not necessary for making this application work!